opticgroup/icmesh/index.md

 5. 📵 **No Commercial Sales or Spam**:
    Messages promoting commercial sales, advertisements, or spam are not permitted.
 Let's keep the network free of unwanted promotions.

-6. 🪪 **Legal Placement of Routers & Nodes**:
+6. 🪪 **Legal Placement of Nodes**:
-   Place routers in areas with federal, state, city, government, property owner permission.
-It's good practice to keep e-mail permission in your files.
-Avoid "rogue" installations to maintain **ICMESH** as a leading
+   Always place nodes in areas with federal, state, city, government, and property owner permission.
+Avoid "rogue" installations to maintain integrity.